procount/pinn/README_PINN.md

 1. Add a text file named `autoboot.txt` to the root directory of PINN.
 2. Add `boot_partition=<partition number>` to the file and save it to disk.

 The <partition_number> is the partition number of the boot partition of the OS you want to boot at each power on.
-The partition number can be found by running `sudo fdisk -l` the partition will be one of the FAT32 partitions `/dev/mmcblk0p6` would be partition 6.
-It can also be found by looking at the installed_os.json file ont he settings partition (partition 5) of the device that PINN is installed on.
+The partition number can be found by running `sudo fdisk -l`.
+The partition will be one of the FAT32 partitions e.g. `/dev/mmcblk0p6` would be partition 6.
+It can also be found by looking at the installed_os.json file on the settings partition (partition 5) of the device that PINN is installed on.
 This will also prevent the splashscreen from being displayed at boot.

 NOTE: that once an `autoboot.txt` file is present, there's then no way to force the PINN GUI to display, until you delete (or rename) the `autoboot.txt` file.
-The SD card behaves as is PINN were not there at all.
+The SD card behaves as if PINN were not there at all.

 ---